 - I have a master’s degree in education major in mathematics.

 - I have a master’s degree in biology, a master’s degree in physics, and a doctorate degree in science education.

 Capitalizing Offices and Departments

 You have to capitalize the name of the offices or establishments only when you use the official name.
 For instance:

 - Department of Arts, Sciences, and Teaching Education

 You should take note that there are some departments or offices which contain proper nouns.
 Hence, they should always be capitalized.
 Be cautious with these resume capitalization rules because some people tend to overlook this.

 Other Resume Capitalization Rules

 Aside from those which we have mentioned above, there are other resume capitalization rules that you should always remember.

 - Always capitalize the names of companies.
-Some of these company names tend to be a little tricky, so you should have ample idea on the correct capitalization.
-If in doubt, better double check the name online.
+Some of these company names tend to be a little tricky, so you should have ample idea of the correct capitalization.
+If in doubt, better double-check the name online.